thomas065/GCP-Class_Notes/README.md

 - Real-world scenarios for **multi-region VM access**, **RDP sessions**, and **ICMP communication**
 - Security best practices (like avoiding the default network) and platform-specific tooling like **Kubernetes**

-These notes are part of my learning journey as I prepare for GCP certifications and move from Power Platform development into a career in **Google Cloud Security Engineering**.
+These notes are part of my learning, they build on each other so that in my journey as I prepare for GCP certifications and move from Power Platform development into a career in **Google Cloud Security Engineering**.